Jiu Jitsu Armbar: Everything You Need to Know

 Unfortunately, this arm submission might damage your elbow if you’re late tapping out or processing the proper escape.
 Here is why?

-Arm Bar Jiu-Jitsu Setup: How to Do This Submission?
+Arm Bar Jiu-Jitsu Setup: How Do I Make this Submission?

-In Brazilian jiu-jitsu, you can use the armbar technique in gi and no-gi, which is a significant advantage.
+In Brazilian jiu-jitsu, the armbar technique is used in both gi and no-gi, which is a significant advantage.

 A rigid arm lock is achievable a few steps after landing in a suitable position, such as the closed guard, mount, etc.